Soares/simplifience.com/post/intro/trust.md

 Whenever we communicate, there are a dozen ways to transmit the wrong information.
 I cannot open your mind and pour my knowledge in. *Even if I could*, you should treat it with caution: my knowledge is incomplete, perhaps dangerously so.

 Verify what I tell you.
 Question the parts that sound questionable.
 Convince yourself, and don't be satisfied until you do.
-The important thing is not that you believe me: the important thing is that you learn doubt the status quo and question everything.
+The important thing is not that you believe me: the important thing is that you learn to question everything. @post[Question everything, and then listen to reality when it answers]science/education.

 In the end, you can only trust the things you've found to be true for yourself.